ihaveamac/steamos-docker/README.md

 This is a fork of the [Arch Linux Docker Image](https://gitlab.archlinux.org/archlinux/archlinux-docker) repo with alterations to build an image using the SteamOS repository.

+Building this has only been tested on a Steam Deck.
+It might also work on standard Arch Linux.
+It wouldn't work on other distros that lack pacman.

 This adds an extra user, "deck", which SteamOS always includes for Steam Deck users.

 This repo has the following tags: